 - Evaluate materials by quantifying embodied carbon impacts through LCA tools such as EC3

-This session is FREE to attend and will be located in The Architect’s Experience Learning Center inside the Exhibit Hall.
+This session is FREE to attend and will be located in The Architect’s Experience Pavilion Inside the Expo Hall.
 Availability is on a first-come, first-serve basis, and space is limited.

 Earn Continuing Education Credit: